commercetools/commercetools-email-retry-processor/README.md

 # commercetools-email-retry-processor

-Service which can be run as a cron job to ensure that in case of potential down time of an e-mail provider an e-mail can be send/re-tried asynchronously.

-Not succesfuly send e-mails are temporarily persisted as [Custom Objects](https://docs.commercetools.com/http-api-projects-custom-objects.html) in Commercetools Platform.
-For each email object, service triggers an HTTP call to a configured endpoint.
-API endpoint in turn should contain the e-mail delivery logic.
-Service supports multi-tenant configurations.

 [![Build Status](https://travis-ci.org/commercetools/commercetools-email-retry-processor.svg?branch=create_cronjob)](https://travis-ci.org/commercetools/commercetools-email-retry-processor)
 [![codecov](https://codecov.io/gh/commercetools/commercetools-email-retry-processor/branch/create_cronjob/graph/badge.svg)](https://codecov.io/gh/commercetools/commercetools-email-retry-processor)

+Typically run as a cron job to ensure that an e-mail is sent (and re-tried) asynchronously, in case of potential down time of an e-mail provider.

+- This application sends an HTTP request to a configured endpoint.
+This configured API endpoint should contain the e-mail delivery logic.
+More info on what the configured endpoint should do is described [here](#api-endpoint).

+- This application expects e-mails that failed to be sent, to be persisted as [Custom Objects](https://docs.commercetools.com/http-api-projects-custom-objects.html) in the commercetools Platform.

+- This application supports multi-tenant configurations.
+In other words, it can be used for multiple applications, each with their own commercetools project for persistence.

 ## Prerequisites